-- (1) To ensure the availability of sufficient land for employment to accommodate forecasted growth to support Halton's and its Local Municipalities' economic competitiveness. - (2) To provide, in conjunction with those employment uses within the residential and mixed use areas of the communities, opportunities for a fully-diversified economic base, including maintaining a range and choice of suitable sites for employment uses which support a wide range of economic activities and ancillary uses, and take into account the needs of existing and future businesses. - (3) To locate Employment Areas in the vicinity of existing major highway interchanges and rail yards, where appropriate, within the Urban Area. - 77283.1 The Employment Areas, are shown as an overlay on top of the Urban Area on Map 1 Map 1 - 77.483.2 It is the policy of the Region to: - (1) Prohibit residential and other non-employment uses including major retail uses in the Employment Areas except: - a) to recognize uses permitted by specific policies of a Local Official Plan on December 16, 2009; or - b) for institutional uses identified in a Local Official Plan, as a result of a detailed study that sets limits and criteria on such uses based on the following principles: - [i] the use is of small scale and such uses collectively within an Employment Area shall not change the character of that Employment Area; - [ii] the location and design of the use meet the Land Use Compatibility Guidelines under Section 143(10) of this Plan; - [iii] the use is located at the periphery of the Employment Area; and - [iv] such uses do not collectively displace employment from the Employment Area to result in a shortfall in Employment Areas to meet the Local Municipality's employment forecast in Table 1 and Table 2a. - (2) Plan for, protect and preserve the Employment Areas for current and future use.
+- (1) To ensure the availability of sufficient land for employment to accommodate forecasted growth to support Halton's and its Local Municipalities' economic competitiveness. - (2) To provide, in conjunction with those employment uses within the residential and mixed use areas of the communities, opportunities for a fully-diversified economic base, including maintaining a range and choice of suitable sites for employment uses which support a wide range of economic activities and ancillary uses, and take into account the needs of existing and future businesses. - (3) To locate Employment Areas in the vicinity of existing major highway interchanges and rail yards, where appropriate, within the Urban Area. - 77283.1 The Employment Areas, are shown as an overlay on top of the Urban Area on Map 1 Map 1H, and are subject to the objectives and policies for the Urban Area.
+Their boundaries are to be interpreted in accordance with Section 52 of this Plan.
+Additional Employment Areas may be introduced within the Urban Area by amendment to this Plan based on the completion of an Area-Specific Plan or an amendment to the Local Official Plan.